hrueger/containerizer/README.md

 ![InstallScreen](./install_screen.png)

 If you change the environment variables, it will detect that and then rebuild the application.

+## How to use
+8314

 ## Roadmap
-- :black_square_button: Update check script
-- :black_square_button: Updater
 - :black_square_button: CLI Arguments
+- :black_square_button: Update check script for releases mode
+- :black_square_button: Updater for releases mode
+- :white_check_mark: Update check script for commit mode
+- :white_check_mark: Updater for commit mode
 - :white_check_mark: Provide web server with status updates while installing (is implemented!)
+- :white_check_mark: Fast update mode

 Feel free to add more features with a pull request!